BerkeleyLab/upcxx/INSTALL.md

     - Free Software Foundation g++ (e.g., as installed by Homebrew or Fink) version 6.4.0 or newer should also work

-    At the time of the 2022.9.0 release of UPC++, we have not tested Xcode 14 well and have not tested at all on macOS 13 "Ventura" (which is still in public beta testing).
-We welcome your reports of success or failure with either.
+    At the time of the 2023.3.0 release of UPC++, we have not yet tested on macOS 13 "Ventura".
+We welcome reports of success or failure on macOS 13.

 * Linux/x86\_64 with one of the following compilers:
     - g++ 6.4.0 or newer